amooose/An0n_Yodel_EdEddEddy_Fall_Sounds/README.md

 [![Youtube Video](https://i.imgur.com/uX7kfou.jpeg)](https://youtu.be/8lyHo8U0NA8)

 ## Features
-**Sound volume are tied to the ingame SFX volume setting by default!**
+**Sound volume is tied to the ingame SFX volume setting by default!**
 Press Y to Yodel!
 You'll stand still while you yodel, and the distance people can hear you yodel is the same distance as voice chat.
 There's a 10 second cooldown between yodels.
 Plus Random Ed Edd & Eddy fall damage sounds!